Skip to main content

 Wikipedia / Wikimedia Commons · cc-by-sa-4.0

-Historical · U.S. Department of Treasury
+Historical · U.S. Department of the Treasury

 Adam Szubin